imagej/imagej.github.io/_pages/plugins/trackmate/faq.md

 -   spots which diameter is close to the specified diameter.

-### Exporting TrackMate spots to ImageJ 1.x ROIs.
+### Exporting TrackMate spots to ImageJ 1.x ROIs

 *TrackMate found my particles, and the preview function is usefeul.
 However I can't seem to figure out how to export all the TrackMate overlays to individual ROIs, so that I can analyse them with other plugins.*

 We had a plugin that did that prior to v7, but has not been ported to the new v7 yet (Summer 2021).

-### Copying TrackMate tracking data to another image file.
+### Copying TrackMate tracking data to another image file

 *We would like to know if there is any tool to copy the spots/track created in one stack (fluorophore 1, file 1) and paste them in another stack (fluorophore 2, file 2).
 We explored the option `Copy overlay to` but it did not work for more than a single frame of the stack.*